Author

 FY 2025 budget resolutions and potential impacts on human services programs

-Both the U.S. House and Senate have advanced budget blueprints that could lead to major policy changes through the reconciliation process.
-The proposed spending targets serve as minimums, meaning committees must cut at least the specified amount but could go further.
+The House passed its version of reconciliation legislation, and both the House and Senate have advanced budget blueprints.
+The proposed spending targets in the blueprints serve as minimums, meaning committees must cut at least the specified amount but can go further.

 U.S. Senate